denkwerk/denkstrap-structure/README.md

 ### `devDependencies`

 In this property all you can find all dependencies that are additionaly needed for extending the core modules and writing unit tests.
-If you don't need those dependecies in your project delete them from the `package.json` before installing all node-modules. __Only delete those dependencies when you surely know there will be nu unit tests needed.__
+If you don't need those dependecies in your project delete them from the `package.json` before installing all node-modules. __Only delete those dependencies when you surely know there will be no unit tests needed.__

 Happy Coding!